easysql/easy_sql/docs/sqlfluff/easy_sql_linter.md

 + path : the absolute location of the query
 + include: comma separated rule id to be included
 + exclude: comma separated rule id to be excluded
++ backend: the special running backend for the query, it will impact the rules that take into action
 + easysql: bool value to infer whether it is easy sql grammar or normal grammar
 + inplace: bool value to infer whether overwrite the origin query file for the fixed output.
 If false it will write to new file with .fixed.sql